FlipForensics/AIFT/README.md

 - Enter your investigation context (e.g., "Suspected unauthorized access between Jan 1-15, 2026.
 Look for new accounts and remote access tools.
 IOC identified: abc.exe").
 - Click **Analyze**.
 Per-artifact findings stream in as the AI completes each one, followed by a cross-artifact summary.
 - Download the HTML report and/or the raw CSV data.
+- **Chat with the AI** about the results - ask follow-up questions, request correlations, or drill into specific artifacts without re-running the analysis.

+---

+## AI Chat (Q&A)

+After analysis completes, click **Show Chat** on the Results page to ask follow-up questions, request cross-artifact correlations, or drill into specific CSV data - the AI references its own prior analysis and automatically retrieves matching rows when needed.

 ---